-In particular, if we consider characteristics of any order, then we should restrict the allowed form of systems in the statement of the problem by considering only systems in the extended Kovalevskaya form.
+In particular, if we consider conservation-law characteristics of any order, then we should restrict the allowed form of systems in the statement of the problem by considering only systems in the extended Kovalevskaya form.
 In this case, one more proper kind of data, namely densities, exists.
 The corresponding specific formulation of the inverse problem on conservation laws is the following:

-\begin{problem*} Given a class of systems of differential equations in the extended Kovalevskaya form, find its subclass of systems admitting a prescribed set of reduced conservation law characteristics (resp.\ reduced densities). \end{problem*}
+\begin{problem*} Given a class of systems of differential equations in the extended Kovalevskaya form, find its subclass of systems admitting a prescribed set of reduced conservation-law characteristics (resp.\ reduced densities). \end{problem*}

-It often happens in practical applications, that the most important conservation laws possess low-order, or even zero-order, characteristics.
+It often happens in practical applications, that the most important conservation laws possess low-order, or even zeroth-order, characteristics.
 For such characteristics the confining to the solution sets of the corresponding systems is trivial.
 Hence, it becomes inessential whether systems are of the extended Kovalevskaya form, cf.\ Section~\ref{sec:ConservativeParameterizationVorticityEquation}.
 We then have the following particular formulation of the inverse problem on conservation laws:

-\begin{problem*} Derive the form of systems of differential equations with prescribed set of low-order (in particular zero-order) conservation law characteristics. \end{problem*}
+\begin{problem*} Derive the form of systems of differential equations with prescribed set of low-order (in particular zeroth-order) conservation-law characteristics. \end{problem*}

-One more specific case is associated with the restriction of the number of independent variables to one, i.e.\ with ordinary differential equations.
+One more specific case is associated with the restriction of the number of independent variables to one, i.e., with ordinary differential equations.
 The corresponding inverse problem is presented in Section~\ref{sec:InverseProblemCLODE}.